Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If I’m already abroad can I still purchase or extend coverage?
+If I'm already abroad, can I still purchase or extend coverage?

-- Yes you can.
+Yes, you can.
 There are policies that allow you to take out travel insurance if you’re already overseas.

-- Getting travel insurance while abroad
+General conditions for getting travel insurance while abroad

 Though there are many insurance providers who don’t offer this type of cover, there are respected brands who do offer protection to Americans who are already abroad.
 Consider the following when looking for coverage: